ARMmbed/mbed-os-example-filesystem/README.md

   that support the DataFlash protocol, such as the Adesto AT45DB series of devices.
 DataFlash is a memory protocol that combines flash with SRAM buffers for a programming interface.
-DataFlash supports byte-sized read and writes, with an erase size of around 528 bytes or sometimes 1056 bytes.
-DataFlash provides erase sizes with and extra 16 bytes for error correction codes (ECC), so a flash translation layer (FTL) may still present 512 byte erase sizes.
+DataFlash supports byte-sized read and writes, with an erase size of about 528 bytes or sometimes 1056 bytes.
+DataFlash provides erase sizes with an extra 16 bytes for error correction codes (ECC), so a flash translation layer (FTL) may still present 512 byte erase sizes.

   ``` cpp